 - It is anticipated that medication reviews will provide an opportunity to transfer appropriate patients from non-formulary to formulary drugs

-- New products will by default be non-formulary initially and prescribers are thus asked to refrain from prescribing new drugs until they have been assessed and approved for addition to the formulary either by the Prescribing Forum or Drugs and Therapeutics Committee.
+- New products will by default be non-formulary initially and prescribers are thus asked to refrain from prescribing new drugs until they have been assessed and approved for addition to the formulary either by the Somerset Prescribing Forum or the Prescribing and Medicines Management Committee.

 - Drugs which are classified as amber under the Somerset Traffic Light System are not generally included in the formulary.
 They should be initiated by (or on the advice of) an appropriate specialist.
 There may be arrangements for Shared Care.

-- The formulary is primarily aimed at prescribing for adults, guidance on prescribing for children can be found on our website and BNF for children
+- The formulary is primarily aimed at prescribing for adults, guidance on prescribing for children can be found on our medicines used in childhood webpage and BNF for children

 - Full prescribing information about products in the formulary is available in the BNF, available online or as an app for many mobile devices.